amrlabib/javascript-essentials/README.md

 10. [Promises](promises.md)

 ## Why this repository ?
-* This repository contains concise explanation and examples to some topics that are widely used in javascript.
+* This repository contains concise explanation and examples to some important topics in javascript.

 ## What is included:
 For each javascript topic we have:
-* `topic.md`: includes topic explanation with numbers examples.
+* `topic.md`: includes topic explanation with numbered examples.

 * All examples are written in pure javascript.